DieterSteinhauser/project_documentation/sphinx/engineering/instrument_amps.rst

 .. figure:: reference/instrumentation_amp.png
   :align: center

-  Figure 1: The classic instrumentation amplifier circuit [2]_.
+  The classic instrumentation amplifier circuit [2]_.

 Instrumentation Amplifiers (INA) are an improvement on the differential amplifier for applications needing high input impedance, gain, CMRR, and low noise.
 They work on the principle of taking an existing differential amplifier and